How to Care for Pothos Plants

 Pothos gets its other common name—Devil’s Ivy—thanks to its vigorous growth and penchant for returning to life even in the worst conditions!
 It’s the perfect beginner houseplant as it’s not picky about its soil and thrives in both indirect, bright light and low light.

 Native to tropical French Polynesian islands in the South Pacific, pothos can now be found throughout the world.
 In the wild, pothos can achieve surprisingly huge sizes, with leaves reaching lengths of more than a foot.
-In the home, however, it tends to stay much smaller: mature heart-shaped leaves typically range from 4 to 8 inches, and the vine rarely reaches more than a couple dozen feet in ideal conditions.
+In the home, however, it tends to stay much smaller: mature heart-shaped leaves typically range from 4 to 8 inches, and the vine rarely reaches more than a couple of dozen feet in ideal conditions.

 Note: Pothos is considered an invasive species in some parts of the United States.
 Never plant them outdoors, especially in areas with mild winters.